7. Structure and Metamorphism

 Figure 128 – Reverse fault/dike (Boula, India).

 In figure 129 the dragging of the sediments on the upthrow side makes quite clear which way the movement was.
+In other words, the block on the right was pushed up, being therefore, the upthrow side.

 Figure 129 - Reverse fault with drag of sediments on the up-throw side (Cape Peninsula, South Africa)